About & Methodology

 - Commodities — global trade and terms-of-trade dynamics.

-These are distilled into one comparable, reproducible score and tracked over time.
-A currency pair's reading follows from the relationship between the two currencies' scores.
+These are distilled into one comparable score and tracked over time.
+A currency pair's reading follows from the gap between the two currencies' scores.
 The model also surfaces supplementary signals — such as how stretched a currency looks and whether the market has already moved — as additional context.

 Research foundations

 The model is our own synthesis, but every dimension it weighs is drawn from the established academic literature on what moves exchange rates.
-A few foundational examples:
+A few foundational references:

 - Interest rates & carry — Lustig, Roussanov & Verdelhan (2011), "Common Risk Factors in Currency Markets," Review of Financial Studies; Fama (1984), "Forward and Spot Exchange Rates," Journal of Monetary Economics.